stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           them, a $25 additional fee will be assessed to their hair service.
           This will throw off the timeline also, due to extra time placing the clip in’s and curling of the additional hair.
-      - question: When should the consultation be booked?
-How far in advance?
+      - question: How is payment accepted?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday